copious-world/message-relay-services/README.md

 MessageRelayer is the class that a client application may use to send a message on its pathway.
 You may find its implementation in ./lib/message_relay_client.js.

-The MessageRelayer class may be configured to send messages over its transport (TCP/TLS) connected to one peer.
+The MessageRelayer class may be configured to send messages over its transport ((TCP or TLS) connected to one peer.
 Or, it may be configured to write messages to files.
 There is also an option to write messages to files when the network connection fails, and another option to send the messages from the file after the connection is reestablished.

 Several types of file activity are possible.
-The MessageRelayer instance may write to files while a connection is broken, or it may only ever write to files.
+The *MessageRelayer* instance may write to files while a connection is broken, or it may only ever write to files.
 If it writes to files, it may write each message to its own file or it may write messages to a single file in a stream.
 (Files are written to a local directory.)
 There is also an option to send the messages from the backup file after the connection is reestablished

-The MessageRelayer **\_response\_id** is generated from a list of free id's  stored within the MessageRelayer instance class.
+The *MessageRelayer* **\_response\_id** is generated from a list of free id's stored within the *MessageRelayer* instance.
 Configurations may include ***max_pending_messages*** to set an upper limit on the number of messages waiting for response.
 If this configuration field is not supplied, the default is 100.

 #### *Methods*